RileyPaddock23/Spimulator/README.md

 USAGE:

 NOTE: FOR MEMORY ADDRESSES USE LINE NUMBER
-    (Example: if you start defining a function on line 8 in text.txt, then to go to that function you would use "j 8") (Example: if you have something stored in memory.txt at line 10 you would use ($t1 = 10) "lw $t0 $t1 0)
+    (Example: If you have a command on line 8, then to go to that command you would use "j 8") (Example: if you have something stored in memory.txt at line 10 you would use ($t1 = 10) "lw $t0 $t1 0)

 The implemented commands are:
-R type: add, addu, and, nor, or, slt, sltu, sll, sra, srl, sub, subu I type: addi, addiu, andi, lui, ori, slti, sltiu, beq, bne, lw, sw, lhu, sh, lbu, sh J type: j, jal
+R type: add, addu, and, nor, or, slt, sltu, sll, sra, srl, sub, subu I type: addi, addiu, andi, lui, ori, slti, sltiu, beq, bne, lw, sw, lhu, sh, lbu, sh J type: j, jal, jr

 There are 2 ways to use the spimulator the first by just writing a hex file the second by writing in "psuedo-MIPS"